A Primer on Functional Methods and the Schwinger-Dyson Equations: Functional Methods

 Remember that $\varphi_{cl}$ can be taken to be constant to obtain the effective potential.
 Substituting (Eq. \ref{derExpansionEq}) and cancelling the spacetime factors gives

 \be V_{eff}(\varphi_{cl}) = V(\varphi_{cl}) + \frac{1}{16\pi^2} \Big[ {\rm above} \Big]. \ee

 Unfortunately, the expression in brackets is ridiculously divergent.
 Dealing with divergences is called renormalisation.
 This topic will be discussed in section \ref{renormalisation}.
 For now we note that the $\Lambda^4$ term can be neglected because it contributes to the vacuum energy density, which we set to zero.
 Also recall that $m_0$ and $\lambda_0$ are bare parameters, and must be determined by comparing predictions to experiment.
 Doing so permits one to replace the bare parameters in terms of physical parameters, called $m$ and $\lambda$.
 These parameters are determined by the scale at which the experiment is made, which we call $M$.
-The net result is
+In practice one can set $V_{eff}''(\varphi_{cl}=0) = m^2$ and $V_{eff}''''(\varphi=M) = \lambda$ ($M$ is chosen as the renormalisation scale here because $M=0$ is awkward).
+For more information see Section \ref{renormV}.
+The end result is

-where now $V''$ refers to the renormalised potential, $m^2\varphi^2 + \lambda\varphi^4/24$.
+where now $V''$ refers to the renormalised potential, $m^2\varphi^2/2 + \lambda\varphi^4/24$.

 There are some subtleties to consider here

 (i) the effective potential depends on the scale $M$.
 This scale arises when infinities are removed via the renormalisation procedure.
 The $M$-dependence is absorbed into the definitions of the couplings, specifically if you choose a different scale, the couplings will change in such a way as to leave the potential invariant.
 This phenomenon goes by the name of the {\it renormalisation group}.